darlatan/chatrooms-rules/README.md

 This means that those PSA bans are effectively applied on all those rooms and can be issued by admins of these rooms.
 See the next section for information about appeals.

+Only admins of the the rooms above can issue those bans.
+Mods cannot issue those bans but can request an admin to issue one if needed.

 #### Ban Appeals:<a name="appeals"></a>
-- **If your ban is a local ban issued by room moderators of a specific room: please contact the mods of the room in question to state your case for appealing.
-PSA Admins cannot and will not assist you with local bans.**
+- **If your ban is a local ban issued by a room moderator of a specific room: please contact the mods/admins of the room in question to state your case for appealing.
+PSA Admins cannot and will not assist you with local bans unless they also happen to be admins of the room in question.**
-- If your ban is a PSA ban (usually formatted as: "date, reason, appeal status") and you are banned on several PSA rooms: please send an e-mail to <appeal@psa.aleeas.com> to state your case for appealing.
+- If your ban is a PSA ban (usually formatted as: "date, reason, appeal status") and you are banned on several PSA rooms: you can appeal by sending an e-mail to <appeal@psa.aleeas.com> to state your case.
 This will notify the admins who can assess your appeal.
+Don't do this if it's a local ban.
+PSA bans are recognizable and are always enforced by bots.